 Internally driven and self-taught, Myrissa McAndrews is an artist based out of Southern New Jersey.
 A painter and performer, McAndrews works in a variety of materials ranging from watercolor, clay, concrete, and oil paint.
 She is most well-known for her large, intricately layered abstract work that has been exhibited across the country.

 In 2007, McAndrews began her career as a performance artist for one of the top thirteen haunted attractions in America.
-She contributed to the painting and texturing of large animatronic creatures, as well as multiple on-site installations and set design for the attractions.
-McAndrews was promoted to Art Director and Production Manager, while simultaneously working for their sister company- an international haunt prop fabrication company.
+She contributed to the painting and texturing of large animatronic creatures, as well as multiple on-site installations and set design for attractions.
+McAndrews was promoted to Art Director and Production Manager, while simultaneously working as a painter for their sister company- an international haunt prop fabrication company.

 In 2018, she organized a multi-platform fundraiser for a four-year-old patient at Shriners Hospitals for Children of Philadelphia, who battles Cerebral Palsy and a left club foot.
 McAndrews was featured in the New Town Press Paper for raising over $11,000 to aid the patient’s family.
-This event coincided with the acceptance of McAndrews’ proposal, the Vibrant Souls Series Project for Shriners Hospital for Children of Philadelphia.
+This event coincided with the acceptance of McAndrews’ proposal, the Vibrant Souls Series Project.

 The project aimed to revitalize the hospital through a donation of 30 custom abstract oil paintings inspired by the patient of Shiners Philadelphia.